C# Program Structure#

 The 3 vs. 4 spaces is not a big deal, but 3 appears to be large enough to see easily, and makes lines with nested indentation have more room.

-There are an enormous number of possible syntactic errors in your source code that the compiler can detect.
+There are many possible syntactic errors in your source code that the compiler can detect.

 Errors shown while editing: If you use an editor like Xamarin Studio, some of these errors are even checked while you type and are noted while you are editing.
 They may be indicated with a red squiggly underline, and possibly a red comment at the right.
 Sometimes the squiggle is just because you are in the middle of something, but if it is still there after you complete a whole statement, there may well be an issue to look at.
 Sometimes fixing the issue makes the annotation go away, but sometimes your program may really be fixed, even though the error annotation does not go away until you formally compile/build the whole program.
 This annoying ambiguity leads some people to turn off error annotations, and just let the system note errors after a complete compile cycle.